-Unfortunately there are many obstacles that can come between you and your vision.
+Unfortunately, many obstacles can come between you and your vision.

-If you’re nearing retirement and feel you are not prepared, you’re not alone.
+If you’re nearing retirement and feel unprepared, you’re not alone.

 What we consider young and rich differs from person to person.